networked-aframe/networked-aframe/readme.md

 Subscribe and unsubscribe callbacks to network messages specified by `dataType`.
 Send messages to other clients with the `broadcastData` functions.

-`broadcastData` messages are sent P2P using UDP and are not guaranteed to make it to other clients (although they will most of the time, [see why](https://en.wikipedia.org/wiki/User_Datagram_Protocol)). `broadcastDataGuaranteed` messages are currently sent via the websocket connection to the server using TCP, and hence not using WebRTC at all.
+If using WebRTC `broadcastData` messages are sent P2P using UDP and are not guaranteed to make it to other clients (although they will most of the time, [see why](https://en.wikipedia.org/wiki/User_Datagram_Protocol)). `broadcastDataGuaranteed` messages are always sent via the WebSocket connection to the server using TCP, and hence not using WebRTC at all.
 These messages are guaranteed to be delivered to all connected clients.
 In the future a reliable protocol may be added on top of UDP instead of relying on the TCP websocket connection.

 | Parameter | Description
 | -------- | -----------